Wildfires in the United States 101: Context and Consequences

 Wildfire Trends

 Over the past several decades, wildfire activity, damages attributed to wildfires, and costs of managing wildfires have increased substantially in the United States.
-While the average annual number of fire ignitions in the US declined by approximately 780 fires per year between 1991 and 2020, the annual area burned in fires increased by roughly 192,000 acres per year during the same time period.
-Areas burned in wildfires increased particularly sharply in the western United States, where the annual average area burned in large forest fires grew by about 1,200 percent between the 1970s and the 2000s.
+While the annual number of fire ignitions in the United States declined by approximately 10 percent between 1990 and 2024 (based on a five-year average), the annual area burned in fires increased by nearly 60 percent during the same time period.
 Three of the top five years for burned acreage in the United States since 1960 have occurred since 2015.

 As well, wildfires have become increasingly destructive to private property.
-In 2020, almost 18,000 structures burned in US wildfires, including almost 10,000 homes.
-Fifteen of the twenty most destructive fires in California state history as of July 2021, in terms of structures of destroyed, have occurred since 2015.
+More than 16,000 structures were destroyed in the January 2025 Los Angeles wildfires.
+Fifteen of the twenty most destructive fires in California state history, in terms of structures destroyed, have occurred since 2015.

 Increased damages due to wildfire owe in part to an increase in the number of homes, businesses, and other structures in wildfires’ paths.
-The past several decades have seen a large increase in the number of US homes in the area known as the wildland-urban interface, where people live close to large areas of wildland vegetation.
-Over the past two decades, the number of residential homes in the WUI has grown by about 350,000 homes per year, and as of 2021, roughly 49 million homes were in these areas.
-The eastern United States contains the majority of WUI areas, although California, Oregon, Washington, and Colorado all have large swathes of WUIs.
+The past several decades have seen a large increase in the number of US homes in the area known as the wildland-urban interface (WUI, pronounced “Woo-E”), where people live close to large areas of wildland vegetation.
+Over the past two decades, the number of residential homes in the WUI has grown by about 350,000 homes per year, and as of 2020, roughly 44 million homes (32 percent of US homes) were in these areas.
+Expanding exposure to risk has also contributed to rising suppression costs, which have more than tripled since 1985.

 Causes and Risk Factors